Image: Shutterstock

 In some women, the pain and swelling associated with rheumatoid arthritis seem to reduce during pregnancy.
 However, some women do not notice any changes, while a few others notice worsening symptoms.
 Therefore, discussing your symptoms with your doctor and creating a precise treatment plan is important.
 Also, since pregnancy is generally associated with backaches and swelling, the symptoms should not be confused with rheumatoid arthritis (10).

 Arthritis after pregnancy can get aggravated if you have a history of arthritis or if it is genetic.
 You must talk to a rheumatologist about its management during and after pregnancy to ensure it is under control.
-While postpartum joint pain or arthritis cannot be cured, you can still take specific measures to manage it.
+While postpartum joint inflammation and pain or arthritis cannot be cured, you can still take specific measures to manage it.
 It includes following a healthy lifestyle and taking a balanced diet.
 It is of great help to avoid inflammatory foods and be regular with any form of physical activity that you enjoy.
 Also, keep in mind not to cause excessive strain on your body.

 Infographic: What You Should Know About Postpartum Arthritis?